-A federal appeals court has blocked a National Labor Relations Board rule requiring many businesses to hang posters informing employees of union-organizing rights.
+A federal appeals court has stopped a National Labor Relations Board rule requiring many businesses to hang posters informing employees of their union-organizing rights.